If you have experienced any form of sexual violence, you may be feeling many things.

 Take care of yourself

-• Try to get back to your usual routine, and take care of yourself by eating regular meals and taking some kind of exercise – it can lift your mood and help you to sleep.
+- Try to get back to your usual routine, and take care of yourself by eating regular meals and doing some kind of exercise – it can lift your mood and help you to sleep.

 For more information about taking care of yourself